Eburonia/i-remember/README.md

 9. As a first-time visitor of the website, I want additional information about a flashcard set, so I might not get confused when practicing a specific flashcard set.
    * On the 'Editor' page, a summary of a flashcard set will be shown to the end-user.
-Next to the flashcards themselves, 3 additional fields are implemented into the summary: 'Deck description', 'Front side description', and 'Back side description'.
+Next to the flashcards themselves, 3 additional fields are implemented into the summary: 'Deck description', 'Front-side description', and 'Back-side description'.
 This gives the end-user additional information about the flashcard set.
 Not only on the 'Editor' page but this information will also be shown on the 'Practice' page when you have loaded a deck on screen.
 These fields can be for example:
       * Deck description: Vocabulary English-Spanish
-      * Front side description: English
+      * Front-side description: English
-      * Back side description: Spanish
+      * Back-side description: Spanish

 10. As a first-time visitor of the website, I want to know how long it takes to get through a flashcard set, so I might not get frustrated because I have no idea how much time it will take.